Fruit and Nut

 Intending students should be self-motivated, be able to study/work unsupervised, have some previous horticultural experience and a good level of physical fitness.

 There is a course fee of €1800 (equivalent to €20 per day of the studentship), €500 of which is payable in advance and normally non-refundable, to cover administration and other infrastructure costs.
 The balance is payable by 31st March.
 The fee may be waived/refunded in circumstances of financial hardship.

 Interested persons should contact the nursery by email, and provide a brief CV.
 Prospective students will be required to attend an informal interview and complete a two day period of volunteering at the nursery.
 Priority of places will be given to people under 30 years of age.

 The next available start date is September 2019.

 Image: the lower field at Cooloughra.
 The land is part of a flood plain extending westwards towards Westport.
 The Cooloughra site is the only land in the whole valley to be tilled.
 Although the site was been inundated with flood water numerous times during 2015 and the early part of 2016, extensive drainage work has helped reduce possible damage to trees.
 The beds in the middle of the picture are lined out with young nut and fruit trees, while the new beds are to be used for trialling and research purposes.
 The periphery of the field is planted out with cobnut trees, now in their fifth year.

-Course Director: Andy Wilson
+Course Director: Andi Wilson

-Andy Wilson is the founder of Fruit and Nut Nurseries, a not-for-profit enterprise dedicated to research into food security and related issues.
+Andi Wilson is the founder of Fruit and Nut Nurseries, a not-for-profit enterprise dedicated to research into food security and related issues.
 The nursery is also a vehicle for exploring alternative trading mechanisms (for example stable-state economic systems that are not predicated upon interest being levied on debt).

-Andy’s background includes more than thirty years hands-on experience working with the land, the last eight years of which have been fully occupied in the development of Fruit and Nut Nurseries.
+Andi’s background includes more than thirty years hands-on experience working with the land, the last eight years of which have been fully occupied in the development of Fruit and Nut Nurseries.